oracle/node-oracledb/doc/api.md

 For [DML][14] statements (including SELECT FOR UPDATE) this contains the number of rows affected, for example the number of rows inserted.
-For non-DML statements such as queries, or if no rows are affected, then `rowsAffected` will appear as undefined.
+For non-DML statements such as queries and PL/SQL statements, `rowsAffected` is undefined.

 #### <a name="executemany"></a> 4.2.7 `connection.executeMany()`